Horbenkodev/hugo-blog/content/posts/benefits-of-cloud-based-accounting-software-for-your-business/index.md

 publishDate: 2019-02-07T00:00:00.000Z
 image: Accounting-software.jpg
 og_image: cloud_accounting.png
-description: As a business owner, you are pretty much aware of the ongoing tech and business trends.
-It becomes essential to keep up with the latest technology developments and run the business smoothly — one of the areas that have noticed significant changes is the accounting and bookkeeping.
+description: As a business owner, staying updated on tech and business trends is essential.
+Accounting and bookkeeping are among the areas experiencing significant changes.
 promote:
   promote: false
 top: false